Azure/apim-landing-zone-accelerator/scenarios/apim-baseline/bicep/README.md

 # Azure API Management - Secure Baseline [Bicep]

+**Note:**
+This template may be out of date temporarily.
+Please use the [Terraform version](../terraform/README.md) of this scenario for the most up-to-date implementation.

 This is the Bicep-based deployment guide for [Scenario 1: Azure API Management - Secure Baseline](../README.md).

 ## Prerequisites